Ben-Collett/missed_cord/README.md

 Missed Cord detects when you type the output of a chord manually instead of using the chord shortcut.
 When this happens, it sends a notification showing what chord you could have used to type that text, helping you learn and improve your chord typing skills.

+## Disclaimer
+This project has no affilination with charachorder as a company.
+This project is simply devloped and maintained by someone who is trying to get good at using a charachorder.

 ## Requirements

 ### System Dependencies